 An essay I wrote 40-some years ago called "Reading Poets" opens this way: "In A Defense of Poetry (1595) Sir Philip Sydney sharply differentiates the philosopher, 'who teacheth obscurely, so as the learned only can understand him,' from the poet, who opens truth to the eyes of all."
 That essay goes on to make an argument on behalf of poetics as a sort of bridge between poetry and philosophy with poetry the apex discipline.
 This is another such.
-It started off innocently enough as an explanatory footnote to a particularly turgid sentence-the epigraph above-from my essay "The Medium is the Hyperobject," an attempt to unpack in practical detail the abstruse philosophical terminology I chose to make my initial point.
+It started off innocently enough as an explanatory footnote to that particularly turgid sentence my friend and I had just talked about, a belated attempt to unpack in practical detail the abstruse philosophical terminology I chose to make my initial point.
 I've tried my best along the way to resist my temptations toward pedantic blather, which all too often win the day, and be as matter of fact as I can about how and why I used this arcane terminology.